DeltaHawk DH160

 The DeltaHawk DH160 is an American aircraft engine, under development by DeltaHawk Engines, Inc. of Racine, Wisconsin and intended for use in light aircraft.

 Design and development

-The engine is a four-cylinder two-stroke, V-layout, liquid-cooled, direct-drive, diesel engine design, which is intended to produce 160 hp.
+The engine is a V4, two-stroke, liquid-cooled, direct-drive, diesel engine design, which is intended to produce 160 hp.

 The company intended to complete Federal Aviation Administration type certification during 2015, but did not achieve their goal.